brson/rust-anthology/CONTRIBUTING.md

 - Is the content too domain specific?
 Probably not a good candidate.
 - Does the content fit into some 'theme' with other content?
 Look for places where we can group chapters into book sections.
+- Is the content still relevant and idiomatic?

 ## Adding a blog post